jvalverr/Geo-LPsource/README.rst

 About
 =====
 Geo-LPsource is a link prediction framework built for work over Location-based Social Networks (LBSNs).
-Geo-LPsource implements different link prediction methods from the literature aiming predict different types of new relationships among users, locations and other objects in LBSNs.
-Considering the context of friendship prediction, we also implement some innovative methods based on combine social and mobility patterns, such as: Within and Outside of Common Places (WOCP), Common Neighbors of Places (CNP), and Total and Partial Overlapping of Places (TPOP), which are published by [1]_.
+Geo-LPsource implements different link prediction methods from the literature.
+Link prediction methods aim to predict different types of new relationships among users, locations and other objects in LBSNs.
+Considering the context of friendship prediction, we also implement some innovative methods based on combine social and mobility patterns, such as: Within and Outside of Common Places (WOCP), Common Neighbors of Places (CNP), and Total and Partial Overlapping of Places (TPOP), which are defined in [1]_ , and Check-in observation (ChO), Check-in allocation (ChA), Friendship allocation within common places (FAW), Common neighbors of nearby places (CNNP), and Nearby distance allocation (NDA), which are defined in [2]_

 As it works
 ============